Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-06-07-dash-deployment-AWS-elastic-beanstalk.md

 ---
 layout: post
-title: Dash app deployment on AWS Elastic Beanstalk - Jack Etheredge
+title: Dash app deployment on AWS Elastic Beanstalk
 ---
-## Dash app deployment on AWS Elastic Beanstalk:

 I'm writing this as a tutorial.
 It will be refined.